RemyChatel/CubeSatADCS/ADCS/README.md

 and the angular rates.

 #### ADS Core
-This project developped an inexpensive Attitude Determination System for CubeSat using a Sun sensor (made of three photodiodes) and an IMU as sensors.
+This project developed an inexpensive Attitude Determination System for CubeSat using a Sun sensor (made of three photodiodes) and an IMU as sensors.
 The data is then processed by a QuEst algorithm and filtered using a quaternion-based 7-state Kalman filter.